Means test for Jobseeker's Allowance

 - Income from maintenance, for example, if you are separated.

-The house in which you live is not included in the assessment of your means unless you are getting an income from it.
-If you have rented a room in the house, that income is assessed but the capital value of your home is not.
+The house you live in is not included in the means test, unless you are getting an income from it.

 Capital and property not personally used